 4 Building analytic pipelines for a data model

-In the previous chapters we’ve seen that after connecting to a database we can create references to the various table we’re interested in and write bespoke analytic code.
+In the previous chapters we’ve seen that after connecting to a database we can create references to the various tables we’ve interested in it and write bespoke analytic code to query them.
 However, if we are working with the same database over and over again we are likely to want to build some tooling for tasks we are often performing.

 To see how we can develop a data model with associated methods and functions we’ll use the Lahman baseball data.
 We can see below how the data is stored across various related tables.